 After exiting Pedro Miguel locks, the Pacific Queen will travel through the Gaillard Cut, where the Chagres River flows into the canal.
 The Gaillard Cut (also known as Culebra Cut because its curves resemble a snake) is one of the main points of interest for visitors because it was carved through the Continental Divide and this section of the Canal is full of history and geological value.
 As you transit the Cut you will be able to appreciate the continuous maintenance that this area requires, because it is very susceptible to landslides.
-In this area you will also be able to observe the work in process for the Panama Canal expansion project.

 During your Panama Canal full transit tour you will enjoy a trip through Gatun Lake, which was formed by erecting the Gatun Dam across the Chagres River.
 As you transit through Gatun Lake you will pass the Smithsonian Research Station at Barro Colorado.
 You will also experience the Gatun Locks, which are the only set of locks in the Atlantic sector.
 In Gatun Locks, the vessel will be lowered a total of 26 meters in three distinct chambers.
 Upon arriving at Colon, you will disembark at Colon 2000, where transportation back to Panama City will be provided.

 - Hotel pickup and dropoff (from selected hotels)

 - Continental breakfast

 - Sodas and waters